cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town, and our menu includes a variety of delicious options:
+We serve the best coffee in town!

 ## Menu
 - Espresso